Battle plans

 Now this is what I call fun!

-At the end of the bridge there's a short bit of path to the left.
-There, you're in a great little area from which to defend against enemies that come along it.
-If they were initially gathered in the bowl or near the passage entrance, they should mostly come along just as desired.
-You've got two rocks available for cover; one on the inside corner where the bridge and path join, and one against the cliff wall.
-You can flick between them as desired, or just stand out in the open flaunting yourself if you like.
-You could also advance to the odd holed rock that sticks out of the cliff wall, to see if you can keep everyone back from there.
+You've got various rocks available for cover, including one on the inside corner where the bridge and path join, and one against the cliff wall.
+You can flick between those as desired, or just stand out in the open flaunting yourself if you like.
+You could also advance to the odd holed rock that sticks out of the cliff wall, to see if you can keep everyone back from there, or to give arriving covies an extremely close-range surprise.
 Real in-your-face stuff!

 I think you're supposed to throw them, not stick them on your nose